f5devcentral/f5-agility-labs-adc/docs/class8/Module1/lab1-3.rst

 3. Type <ctrl-c> to exit the tail command

 This completes Lab 1.
-Even though this lab did not contain any performance modification, the data learned is necessary for later optimizations or for cleaning up network noise (bad URLs, old/bad redirects, block scanners, etc) that will free up performance. <<reword?>>
+Even though this lab did not contain any performance modifications, the data learned is necessary for later optimizations or for cleaning up network noise (bad URLs, old/bad redirects, block scanners, etc) that will reduces system load.